+I’ve struggled for years with building my confidence.
 I think one of the biggest fears of putting myself out there is rejection or negativity.
 This is only natural.
 To some degree, we all want to be liked and validated.
 Some people are better at shrugging off the negative comments.
 While others, like myself, take them personally.

 For years, I let my anxiety hold me back from sharing publicly some of the things I wanted to talk about.
 What will people think?
 What if it’s not good enough?
 What if I’m not good enough?
 The truth is, I will never be enough if I continue seeking validation from others.

 When I read and watched YouTube videos about starting a blog, the number one advice was to niche down.
 I’m just not ready for that.
 And it is okay.
-This blog allows me to share my thoughts and experiences with my friends, family, and even strangers who are interested in reading.
+My blog allows me to share my thoughts and experiences with my friends, family, and even strangers who are interested in reading.

 That is partly why I believe it is building my confidence.
 Despite being academically driven, I never considered myself that great of a writer.
 People always saw me as the numbers person, good at math, and destined to work in a math profession.